-Gas Patio Heaters (also known as Flame Patio Heaters) provide both warmth and light that is perfect for those evenings when the chilly air arrives before you and your guests are ready to finish.
-The gas patio heaters that we offer here at Heat Outdoors provide a clean and safe way to enjoy your outdoor area for longer alfresco evenings.
+Gas Patio Heaters (also known as Flame Patio Heaters) provide both a warmth and light that is perfect for those evenings when the chilly air arrives before you and your guests are ready to finish.
+The gas patio heaters that we offer here provide a clean and safe way to enjoy your outdoor area for alfresco evenings.

-Gas patio heaters are now one of the most clean, safe and versatile options for outdoor heating, with no need for mains power and leads causing potential tripping hazards.
+Gas patio heaters are now clean, safe and versatile options for outdoor heating, with no need for mains power and leads causing potential trip hazards.
 The easiest place to buy replacement gas bottles for your gas patio heater is normally at a local garden centre or from a number of online retailers who specialise in the delivery of these gas bottles safely and securely.

 For more information on the gas patio heaters and other outdoor gas heaters see below: